percona/percona-postgresql-operator/source/options.rst

 Use a ConfigMap
 ---------------

-You can use a configmap and the cluster restart to reset configuration options.
-A configmap allows Kubernetes to pass or update configuration data inside a containerized application.
+You can use a ConfigMap and the cluster restart to reset configuration options.
+A ConfigMap allows Kubernetes to pass or update configuration data inside a containerized application.

 Use the ``kubectl`` command to create the configmap from external